-Python Generators works by involving the two terms.
-They are: Python Generator Function and Object. “yield” is the most important term which is instead of the “return” terms in the normal function.
+It works by involving the two terms.
+Python Generator Function and Object. “yield” is the most important term, instead of the “return” terms in the normal function.

-- Function: Generator Function of the Python Language is defined just like the normal function but when the result needs to be produced then the term “yield” will be used instead of the “return” term in order to generate value.
-If the def function’s body contains the yield word then the whole function becomes into a Generator Function of the python programming language.
+- Function: Generator Function of the Python Language is defined just like the normal function, but when the result needs to be produced, the term “yield” will be used instead of the “return” term to generate value.
+If the def function’s body contains the yield word, then the whole function becomes a Generator Function of the python programming language.

-- Object: Usually the Generator Function will return the Generator Object.
-The Object is used usually with the help of calling the method (next method) or it is used by placing the generator object in the “FOR IN” LOOP.
+- Object: Usually, the Generator Function will return the Generator Object.
+The Object is used usually to call the method (next method), or it is used by placing the generator object in the “FOR IN” LOOP.

 Here some of the python programming examples are listed in order to understand what is python generator.
 Check out the examples below: